emilio-molina/ecosystem/README.md

 # How to compile a command-line version of ecosystem?

-The only dependency used is `boost` (http://www.boost.org/).
+The core of the system does not depend on JUCE.
+Instead, the only dependency used is `boost` (http://www.boost.org/).
 In Mac OSx it can be installed with brew: `brew install boost`, which install the library in `/usr/local/Cellar/boost/1.57.0`.
 Therefore, to compile the program run:

 `g++ main.cpp ecosystem.cpp --std=c++11 -I/usr/local/Cellar/boost/1.57.0/include -L/usr/local/Cellar/boost/1.57.0/lib -lboost_system -lboost_filesystem -lboost_iostreams -o ecosystem`